 10. “I love Filipinos/the Philippines!”

-The amazingly happy & positive people, exotic wildlife, scenic beaches, low cost of living currency-wise (compared to other foreign countries), the nightlife, and everything else in between.
+The amazingly happy & positive people, exotic wildlife, scenic beaches, low cost of living currency-wise (compared to other countries), the nightlife, and everything else in between.
 Not to mention the 7,641 islands, and its sunny disposition.

-Amidst all the good, the bad, and the ugly… there’s definitely no place like home — our home.
+Amid all the good, the bad, and the ugly… there’s definitely no place like home — our home.